Hasan ibn Ali: Caliphate of Hasan

+The Eight Gigantic Medallions at Hagia Sophia in Istanbul, with the names Allah, Muhammad, Ali, Hasan, and Husayn.

 In January 661, Ali was assassinated by the Kharijite Abd al-Rahman ibn Muljam.
 Hasan was subsequently acknowledged caliph in Kufa, the seat of Ali's caliphate.
 Madelung writes that Ali had apparently not nominated a successor before his sudden death but had often said that only members of Muhammad's household (ahl al-bayt) were entitled to the caliphate.
 As Ali's legatee, Hasan must have been the obvious choice for the caliphate.
 Some Shia reports add that Ali also designated Hasan as his waliu'l amr, thus giving him his own authority to command, and also his waliu'l dam, responsible for punishing his assassin.
 Some authors have noted that Muhammad's surviving companions were primarily in Ali's army and must have therefore pledged allegiance to Hasan, as evidenced by the lack of any reports to the contrary.

-Persian miniature of the inaugural speech of Hasan ibn Ali.
+Persian miniature of the inaugural speech of Hasan.

 In his inaugural speech at the Great Mosque of Kufa, Hasan praised the ahl al-bayt and quoted verse 42:23 of the Quran:

 I am of the Family of the Prophet from whom God has removed filth and whom He has purified, whose love He has made obligatory in His Book when He said, "Whosoever performs a good act, We shall increase the good in it".
 Performing a good act is love for us, the Family of the Prophet.

 Ali's commander Qays ibn Sa'd was the first to pledge his allegiance to Hasan.
 Qays offered his oath based on the Quran, precedent (sunna), and jihad against those who declared lawful (halal) what was unlawful (haram).
 Hasan, however, avoided the last condition by saying that it was implicit in the first two.
 About this episode, Husain Mohammad Jafri suggests that Hasan was probably already apprehensive about the Kufans' support and wanted to avoid unrealistic commitments.
-The oath stipulated that people "should make war on those who were at war with Hasan, and should live in peace with those who were at peace with him", writes the Sunni al-Baladhuri, adding that this condition astonished the people, who suspected that he intended to make peace with Mu'awiya I. In contrast, Madelung notes that the oath was identical to the one demanded earlier by Ali and denounced by the Kharijites.
+The oath stipulated that people "should make war on those who were at war with Hasan, and should live in peace with those who were at peace with him", writes the Sunni al-Baladhuri, adding that this condition astonished the people, who suspected that he intended to make peace with Mu'awiya.
+In contrast, Madelung notes that the oath was identical to the one demanded earlier by Ali and denounced by the Kharijites.
 The view of Maria Massi Dakake is similar.